 If your doctor does clear you to return to light-duty work, whether at your past employer or a new job, you can still receive workers’ compensation benefits while you work.
 However, your benefits will most likely be reduced to accommodate for your income.

-If you go back to work while receiving workers’ compensation benefits before your treating physician clears you to do so, you may face serious penalties.
-The least of these will be losing your eligibility for workers’ compensation, meaning your benefits will end.
-Even more serious, you could be accused of committing fraud, which may result in criminal penalties, such as fines, restitution, and even jail or prison time.
+If you are caught working on worker’s comp before your treating physician clears you to do so, you may face serious penalties.
+Not only could your benefits end, you could be accused of committing fraud, which may result in criminal penalties, such as fines, restitution, and even jail or prison time.

 If you have been injured on the job or suffered a work-related illness or medical condition, and you are receiving or have filed for workers’ compensation benefits, you should never try to go back to work before you are cleared to do so by your doctor.
 You should also not take a job that is more demanding (physically or otherwise) than the one that caused your injury or illness or one that aggravates your condition.
 This is true whether you work in the private or public sector.